-There's an art to reporting QA metrics to clients.
+There's an art to reporting QA metrics to stakeholders.
 It's a people skill.
-View it as an opportunity to build consensus, not a way to appear clever, confuse clients, or disguise issues.
+View it as an opportunity to build consensus, not a way to appear clever, confuse stakeholders, or disguise issues.

-Are you developing and testing software for a client?
-Maybe you're partnering with them as you build a Minimum Viable Product (MVP) intended for wider distribution.
-If so, you're in luck.
-Today, we're looking at how you can decide which QA metrics to surface to your clients, with some suggestions about the numbers they'll find most relevant.
+Whether you're developing and testing software for your own product or you're a digital agency testing for your client, it makes no difference - the product owners want to know how the Minimum Viable Product (MVP) is looking as well as each major release.
+Today, we're looking at how you can decide which QA metrics to surface to your stakeholders, with some suggestions about the numbers they'll find most relevant.

 There are a few of basic questions to start with: